-1. During the fall 2019 semester 14 sections of SPN 1120 Beginning Spanish I were offered.
-Of those, artifacts from a common final were collected from 13 sections.
-One section did not report data.
+1. During the Spring 2020 semester 10 sections of SPN 1120 Beginning Spanish I were offered.
+Of those, artifacts from a common final were collected from 10 sections.
+A total of 200 students were enrolled in SPN 1120.
+Of those, 123 artifacts were collected representing a sample size of 62% of the population.

-- A total of 314 students were enrolled in SPN 1120.
-Of those, 240 artifacts were collected representing a sample size of 76% of the population. - Achievement of 80% of artifacts scoring 70% or better (SLO 1): Achievement was nearly met as results exhibit 76% of artifacts score 70% or higher in the oral competency exam section (Section I). - 3.
+- 2. Achievement of 80% of artifacts scoring 70% or better (SLO 1): Achievement was nearly met as results exhibit 70% of artifacts score 70% or higher in the oral competency exam section (Section I). - 3.
 Achievement of 80% of artifacts scoring 70% or better (SLO 2): Achievement was partially met.
-Results exhibit 40% of artifacts scored 70% or higher in Section II and 90% of artifacts scored 70% or higher in Section III. - 4.
-Achievement of 80% of artifacts scoring 70% or better (SLO 3): Achievement was partially met.
-Results exhibit 63% of artifacts scored 70% or higher in Section IV and 91% of artifacts scored 70% or higher in Section V. - 5.
-No dual enrollment (concurrent) sections of the course were run during fall 2019 so no comparison study between dual enrollment and traditional courses could be completed. - 6.
-In a comparison of online to traditional artifacts, online artifacts scores are 0.5 lower than traditional.
-Results were not statistically significantly different. - 7.
-In a cross-campus comparison study, the Collier campus exhibits the highest mean scores in 3 of 5 sections and the overall score.
-The Charlotte campus exhibits the highest mean score in 2 of 5 sections. - 8.
-In a study of score distribution by section, all sections exhibit peaks above 90% except for Section II, which peaks at 50-59%.
+Results exhibit 46% of artifacts scored 70% or higher in Section II and 85% of artifacts scored 70% or higher in Section III. - 4.
+Achievement of 80% of artifacts scoring 70% or better (SLO 3): Achievement was nearly met.
+Results exhibit 67% of artifacts scored 70% or higher in Section IV and 78% of artifacts scored 70% or higher in Section V. - 5.
+No dual enrollment (concurrent) sections of the course were run during spring 2020 so no comparison study between dual enrollment and traditional courses could be completed. - 6.
+In a comparison of online to traditional artifacts, online artifacts scores are 11.9 higher than traditional artifacts.
+Results were statistically significantly different. - 7.
+In a cross-campus comparison study FSW Online exhibits the highest mean scores in 5 of 5 sections and the overall score. - 8.
+In a study of score distribution by section, all sections exhibit peaks above 90% except for Section II, which peaks at 80-89%.
 Section II also continues to exhibit more widely distributed scores.
-Section II exhibits a maximum of 12% at ≥ 90% while other sections range from 36% to 57%. - 9.
+Section II exhibits a maximum of 8% at ≥ 90% while other sections range from 29% to 47%. - 9.
 In a study of section score distribution based on overall score, Section II remains the lowest performing compared to other sections between the ranges of 50-100%.
-In the overall scoring range of 75%-79%, for example, Section II exhibits a mean score of 58% while the other four sections range from 77%-88%.
-At the overall scoring range at 90%-94%, Section II exhibits a mean score of 80%, while the other four sections range from 92%-95%. - 10.
-In a longitudinal study of data distribution through time, in 13 terms, Sections I through V for fall 2019 rank 3rd, 13th, 2nd, 4th, and 2nd, respectively. - 11.
+In the overall scoring range of 80%-84%, for example, Section II exhibits a mean score of 64% while the other four sections range from 80%-92%.
+At the overall scoring range at 90%-94%, Section II exhibits a mean score of 84%, while the other four sections range from 90%-98%. - 10.
+In a longitudinal study of data distribution through time, in 14 terms, Sections I through V for the Spring 2020 term rank 12th, 14th, 6th, 7th, and 10th, respectively. - 11.
 In a study assessing student skills and retention of materials from SPN 1120 prior to beginning SPN 1121, over time, the range between highest and lowest instructors has narrowed.
 In fall 2016, the range was 17.8.
 In spring 2020, that gap has narrowed to 6.8.
+No study was conducted in summer 2020 to include in this report due to the Covid-19 pandemic.